AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Certificates for iOS mobile applications with the iOS HTTP2 connector are now validated before sending push notifications, thus preventing deliveries from failing because of expired certificates.

 * The management of HTTP proxy connections has been improved.
+[Learn more](../../installation/using/configuring-campaign-server.md#proxy-connection-configuration).

 **Other changes**